2018 Bahrain Grand Prix

 The 2018 Bahrain Grand Prix (formally known as the Formula 1 2018 Gulf Air Bahrain Grand Prix) was a Formula One motor race that took place on 8 April 2018 at the Bahrain International Circuit in Sakhir, Bahrain.
-The race was the second round of the 2018 FIA Formula One World Championship and marked the 14th time that the Bahrain Grand Prix had been run as a round of the Formula One World Championship.
+The race was the second round of the 2018 Formula One World Championship and marked the 14th time that the Bahrain Grand Prix had been run as a round of the Formula One World Championship.

 Sebastian Vettel was the defending race winner.
 He entered the round with a seven-point lead over Lewis Hamilton in the World Drivers' Championship.
 In the World Constructors' Championship standings, Ferrari hold a ten-point lead over Mercedes.

 Report

 Practice

 Daniel Ricciardo was fastest in first practice with Kimi Räikkönen fastest in second and third practice.

 Qualifying

 Sebastian Vettel qualified on pole position with a time of 1:27.958, a new outright track record, with teammate Kimi Räikkönen second.
 Mercedes locked out the second row, although Lewis Hamilton subsequently took a five place grid penalty for an unscheduled gearbox change and started from ninth on the grid.
 Pierre Gasly made Q3 for the first time in his career, eventually qualifying in sixth.
 Max Verstappen started the race in fifteenth position, having been prevented from taking part in Q2 following a crash in Q1 after he lost control of his throttle as his car rode over a kerb.